mrfloris/mac/README.md

 ## Latest Update

-- This repository's latest update is a snapshot of August 27th, 2024.
+- This repository's latest update is a snapshot of October 30th, 2024.
-- Version 0.2.3, build 025.
+- Version 0.2.3, build 026.

 ## How Does This Work?